Home / Dinnerware / Franciscan | Search Hill House Wares |

 MoondanceThe Franciscan Moondance earthenware pattern came out in 1972 as did its sister pattern, Sundance.
 The background is off-white.
 The center features alternating spirals of dark blue and purple dots. | ![]() |

 Nut TreeThe Nut Tree design by Franciscan is on a light torquoise background.
 The border has a wide band of light brown with a narrower darker brown inner rim.
-The center features a dahlia-like flower of light torquoise on a light brown background. | ![]() |
+The center features a dahlia-like flower of light torquoise on a light brown background.
+The pattern was produced from 1970 to 1977. | ![]() |

 OasisFranciscan's Oasis pattern came out in 1955.
 I believe it could have been the inspiration for Vernonware's Heavenly Days as the patterns are so similar.
 Oasis has a white background with blue and gray squares and a pattern of vertical and horizontal lines going across.
 It also has stars which Heavenly Days does not.
 This pattern is gaining in popularity and is nearly as popular as its contemporary, the Starburst pattern. | ![]() |